 - Others here

-As with any well designed experiment, both positive and negative controls need to be included in a transfection study design.
-Whether looking at multiple gene target expression knockdown using miRNA or a single target such as luciferase expression, the appropriate transfection controls are needed.
+As with any well designed experiment, positive, negative and non-treated controls need to be included in a transfection study design.
+Whether looking at expression knockdown of multiple gene targets using miRNA, or focusing on a single target such as luciferase expression, the appropriate transfection controls are needed.
 The use of controls must be included whether you use a lipid transfection reagent or electroporation.

-Transfection positive controls typically consist of siRNAs designed against gene targets that are known to be easily targeted and typically exhibit a large decrease in expression.
-Positive control siRNAs used in transfections include gene targets such as GAPDH, KIF11 or PPIA.
-The results of the transfected positive control siRNA tell the researcher the system works and is able to deliver the payload to the cells, and the end-point readout exhibits a quantitative signal that is significantly separated from the non-treated or negative control sample.
+Transfection positive controls typically consist of siRNAs designed against gene targets that are known to be ubiquitously expressed, cell phenotype or viability is not effected by silencing the positive control, the gene is easily targeted and the resultant data typically exhibits a large decrease in expression upon treatment.
+Positive control siRNAs used in transfections include gene targets such as GAPDH, KIF11, Lamin A/C or PPIA.
+The results of the transfected positive control siRNA tell the researcher the system works, it aids the researcher in understanding any intra- and inter-experimental differences, the transfection reagent is able to deliver the payload to the cells and the end-point readout exhibits a quantitative signal that is significantly separated from the non-treated or negative control sample.

 Transfection negative controls are nucleic acids that are similar in length and structure to the siRNA being tested.
-However, the negative control siRNA sequence is designed such that it is not complimentary to any known genes and is commonly called an alien sequence.
-Upon transfection, the negative control siRNA does not bind to any gene targets, thus gene expression levels, cell cycle and proliferation are not altered and mimic levels of the non-treated sample.
+However, the negative control siRNA sequence is designed such that it is not complimentary to any known genes (commonly called an alien sequence), and the design mimics the test article in length, G/C content and modifications.
+Negative controls are used for differentiating sequence-specific silencing from non-specific effects.
+Upon transfection, the negative control siRNA does not bind to any gene targets, thus gene expression levels, cell cycle and proliferation are not altered and remain at similar levels to the non-treated sample.
+All negative control samples are analyzed similarly to the samples treated with the test article.

 Stable Expressing Cells

-Generation of a stable cell line is a two-step procedure, the first being to transfect exogenous nucleic acids into a cell or silencing a particular gene (knockout).
-This is followed by application of antibiotics to select cells exhibiting desired expression.
-Nucleic acids to be inserted can be in the form of plasmid DNA, and/or encoding microRNA (miRNA) or short interfering RNA (siRNA).
+Generation of a stable cell line is a two-step procedure, the first being a transfection of exogenous nucleic acids into a cell or silencing a particular gene (knockout).
+This event is followed by application of antibiotics to select only those cells exhibiting the desired expression; all other cells not expressing the newly inserted gene will die off due to antibiotic treatment (i.e. Puromycin).